siraben/regenkfs/README.md

-# remkrom - reimplementation of genkfs in Rust
+# regenkfs - reimplementation of genkfs in Rust

-Writes individual files into a ROM image.
+Writes a KFS filesystem into a ROM file.
 Works as a drop-in replacement for [genkfs](https://github.com/KnightOS/genkfs/).
 It has been tested and has the same behavior as the C version.